-To be awarded a SBIR grant, a minimum of two-thirds or 67% of the research or analytical effort must be carried out by the small business applicant during Phase I; correspondingly, a maximum of one-third or 33% of the effort may be performed by an outside party such as consultants or subcontractors.
-(In Phase II, up to one-half of the effort may be performed by an outside party such as consultants or subcontractors).
+To be awarded an SBIR grant, a minimum of two-thirds or 67% of the research or analytical effort must be carried out by the small business applicant during Phase I; correspondingly, a maximum of one-third or 33% of the effort may be performed by an outside party such as consultants or subcontractors.
+(In Phase II, a minimum of 50% of the research or analytical effort must be carried out by the small business applicant).